Collected by Greg Vlad

 Caferağa Mahallesi, Güneşli Bahçe Sk.
 No:43, 34710 Kadıköy/İstanbul, Turkey

-One afternoon, I dragged my travel companions—a German, a Turk, and two New Yorkers—to Kadıköy, a neighborhood on the Asian side of the Bosphorus, to dine at Çiya.
-Everyone was cranky and hungry by the time we found it, but I knew the...
+One day, I dragged my travel companions—a German, a Turk, and two New Yorkers—to Kadıköy, a neighborhood on the Asian side of the Bosphorus, to dine at Çiya.
+Everyone was cranky and hungry by the time we found it, but I...

 Alemdar Mh., İncili Çavuş Sk.
 No:10, 34110 Fatih/İstanbul, Turkey